A Unified Formal Theory on the Logical Limits of Symbol Grounding: The Incompleteness of Algorithmic Judgment

 \begin{definition}[Cognitive Super-System] A cognitive super-system $\mathcal{S}^*$ consists of: \begin{itemize} \item An \textbf{Object System} $\mathcal{S}_1 = \langle S, D, G, \vdash_1 \rangle$, representing the agent's knowledge. \item A \textbf{Judgment System} $\mathcal{S}_2 = \langle M, R, \vdash_2 \rangle$, an external system with a set of \textbf{fixed, algorithmic judgment rules} $R$.
 The rules in $R$ take the state of $\mathcal{S}_1$ as input and output grounding commands. \end{itemize} \end{definition}

 \begin{theorem}[Limitation of Logical Judgment Systems] Any cognitive super-system $\mathcal{S}^*$ with a fixed, algorithmic judgment system is itself an incomplete deductive system. \end{theorem}

-\begin{proof} \begin{enumerate} \item The core insight is that because the judgment rules $R$ of $\mathcal{S}_2$ are fixed and algorithmic, the behavior of the entire super-system $\mathcal{S}^*$ (including all its future state updates) is completely determined by a fixed set of initial axioms and rules.

-\item Therefore, the super-system $\mathcal{S}^*$ is itself a larger, more complex, but ultimately \textbf{static deductive symbolic system}.
+\begin{proof} \begin{enumerate} \item The core insight is that because the judgment rules $R$ of $\mathcal{S}_2$ are fixed and algorithmic, the behavior of the entire super-system $\mathcal{S}^*$ is completely determined by a fixed set of initial axioms and rules. \item Therefore, the super-system $\mathcal{S}^*$ is itself a larger, more complex, but ultimately \textbf{static deductive symbolic system}. \item We can now apply Theorem 3.3 directly to this super-system $\mathcal{S}^*$.
+We can construct a sentence $P^*$ with the content: "\textbf{This sentence cannot be grounded by the rules of the super-system $\mathcal{S}^*$}." \item This means the judgment system $\mathcal{S}_2$ has failed.
+To ground $P^*$, one would need a yet higher-order judgment system $\mathcal{S}_3$, leading to an infinite regress. \item Therefore, any attempt to fully simulate the open, dynamic grounding process with a fixed, algorithmic system is logically bound to fail. \end{enumerate} \end{proof}